Latest Applications Open 2024:

 Candidates should be aware of the updated NTA syllabus for NEET 2025, particularly focusing on key topics within each subject.
 Physics emphasizes topics like Optics, Electrostatics, and Thermodynamics, while Biology places importance on Genetics and Evolution, as well as Human Physiology.
 Understanding these subject-wise weightages is crucial for effective exam preparation.

-NEET 2025 Subject-wise Syllabus
+NEET 2025 Subject-Wise Syllabus

 Physics | Biology | Chemistry |